techie-013/MessMaster/README.md

 3. **Food Waste Pattern Identifier** – Analyze leftover food trends and optimize future stock

 > These models are Python-based and will be deployed with Flask APIs.
+> Demo Of the model which is still under progress is shown in the pdf attached

 ---